mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 }
 ```

+It generated a new request like this every time I changed pages on my site.
+Each request looked pretty similar except that the URL field would reflect whatever URL was in the address bar.
+It appeared that Stripe was recording every single pageview in my app.

-Each page view looked pretty similar, but the `b` field had a different URL.
-You'll notice in the video that when I loaded the page, the first page generated two requests to that URL.
-Here's what I found when I decoded the second one:
+You may have noticed from the video that when I loaded the page, the first page load generated two requests, whereas every other page load resulted in only one new request.
+Here's what I found when I decoded that second request:

 ```json
 {  "data": [